mitchellkolb/RFID-Tag-Implants-Report/README.md

 12. The Privacy Act of 1974 5 U.S.C. § 552a, the United States Department of Justice https://www.govinfo.gov/content/pkg/USCODE-2018-title5/pdf/USCODE-2018-title5-partI-chap5-subchapII-sec552a.pdf.
 13. Greenleaf, Graham.
 "Global Tables of Data Privacy Laws and Bills (7th Ed, January 2021)."
 (2021) 169 Privacy Laws & Business International Report.
 6-19, Available at SSRN: https://ssrn.com/abstract=3836261 or http://dx.doi.org/10.2139/ssrn.3836261.

+---
+# Acknowledgments
+This report and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 302 - Professional Skills in Computing and Engineering in the Spring of 2022.